open-mmlab/mmpretrain/README.md

 - Support multiple **multi-modal** algorithms and inferencers.
 You can explore these features by the [gradio demo](https://github.com/open-mmlab/mmpretrain/tree/main/projects/gradio_demo)!
 - Add EVA-02, Dino-V2, ViT-SAM and GLIP backbones.
 - Register torchvision transforms into MMPretrain, you can now easily integrate torchvision's data augmentations in MMPretrain.
+See [the doc](https://mmpretrain.readthedocs.io/en/latest/api/data_process.html#torchvision-transforms)

 🌟 v1.0.0rc7 was released in 07/04/2023